 Campus: 330 acres

-Academics: College of Arts and Sciences, George Dean Johnson, Jr. College of Business and Economics, Mary Black School of Nursing, and School of Education
+Academics: College of Arts, Humanities and Social Sciences, College of Science and Technology, George Dean Johnson, Jr. College of Business and Economics, Mary Black School of Nursing, and School of Education, Human Performance and Health

 Incoming Class: 1,000 Average SAT 3.5 Average GPA

 Financial Aid: About 75 percent of our student body receives some kind of financial aid

 Housing: Magnolia House for freshmen Palmetto House and Villas for upperclassmen

 Student Life: More than 70 organizations offer students an opportunity to get involved